 Tip: In the mobile apps, if two images are overlapping in the Mat Edit screen during the move or rotate operations, they will be highlighted in yellow.

 Turn Bleed on/off for Print Then Cut projects

-Each image in the Print Then Cut project is given a bleed by default.
+Each image in Print Then Cut projects is given a bleed by default.
 The bleed is a small border around each image that allows for more precise cutting.
 Although we recommend printing with a bleed for best cut results, you do have the option to turn the bleed on or off.

 - Select Make It from the canvas.